Migrate from Drupal to Headless

 - Complex Drupal Views and custom modules are hard to replicate: We analyze each View and module to determine if the logic moves to the CMS, the frontend, or a serverless function — ensuring feature parity.

-- Content editors lose familiar Drupal admin interface: We select a headless CMS with an intuitive editorial experience and provide training sessions to ensure a smooth transition for content teams.
+- Content editors lose familiar Drupal admin interface: The platform selects a headless CMS with an intuitive editorial experience and generates onboarding guides to ensure a smooth transition for content teams.

 Estimated Scope